pivotal-cf/pivotal-ui/CONTRIBUTING.md

 We use [hologram for documentation and styleguide generation](https://github.com/trulia/hologram).
 The component docs are created from markdown comments in the SCSS.

-Here are some guidelines to follow when writing docs:
+Here are some guidelines to follow when writing docs for hologram:

 - Make sure to name your component something unique or it will clobber other components' docs.